Ranchers steer clear of juniper risk with OSU's help

 Since then, OSU Extension experts have taught ranchers about juniper's harmful effects.
 They've also crafted strategies for steering foraging cows away from the tree and its debris.
 OSU is also investigating whether juniper consumption inhibits conception.

-Sources: Tim Deboodt, a range management specialist with OSU Extension in Crook County; OSU Extension's 2011 Oregon Count and State Agricultural Estimates report.
+Sources: Tim Deboodt, a range management specialist with OSU Extension in Crook County; USDA's National Agricultural Statistics Service.